 Dining and Cuisine in Maine

 Portland has the most developed dining scene in the state though you can easily find world-class lobster shacks in little fishing hamlets like Camden.
 The restaurants in Maine put a lot of emphasis on sourcing their ingredients locally, a logical move considering the wealth of seafood, vegetables, and berries on hand.
+For a true celebration of food, come in August for Lobster-Palooza.

-Normally expensive delicacies like lobster, scallops, and haddock are reasonably priced here.
+Normally expensive seafood delicacies like lobster, scallops, and haddock are reasonably priced here.
 Lobster is served steamed with drawn butter, bibs, and claw crackers all year round.
 Boreal red shrimp, also called Maine shrimp, come in seasonally between November and March, and are a real treat.
 The state is also the top spot in America for blueberries, which make for a delicious and healthy snack.

 Fore Street (288 Fore Street, Portland) requires reservations weeks in advance for its creative cuisine, while the ever-popular Becky’s Diner (390 Commercial Street, Portland) is the quintessential working man’s joint, with tasty, unpretentious meals on the cheap side.
 In Ogunquit, be sure and plan a night at Arrows (41 Berwick Road, Ogunquit) for expensive New American cuisine or the White Barn Inn (37 Beach Ave, Kennebunkport) for both its unbeatable rustic ambiance and quality fare.